 Summit Point School’s physical education curriculum is tailored directly to the needs and interests of our students.
-Physical education assists in the development of fine and gross motor skills, aquatic skills and safety, ball handling, running, jumping, balance, rhythm and social skills, creating a fun, safe and effective learning environment.
+Physical education assists in the development of fine and gross motor skills, when we are able to, aquatic skills, yoga and safety, ball handling, running, jumping, balance, rhythm and social skills, creating a fun, safe and effective learning environment.

 Snapshot of a day at Summit Point

-Our students sit as a class group and practice their personalised outlaw (spelling) words on drill cards, both orally and written.
+Students arrive at school and begin practise on their personalised outlaw (spelling) words using drill cards, both orally and written.

 8.50am School bell and morning circle

 Mornings begin with Morning Circle before the first block of learning as part of our responsibility and identity curriculum.
 This helps our students to begin the learning day calm and ready to learn-engaging in daily problem solving activities, self-regulation and working on social skills.

 This block might include: technology, digital writing, psychology, science, dance, music, which are timetabled on a weekly schedule for our Experiential Learning Time.

 10.30-10.50am Brain break